-- Highest average salary: Depending on your retirement group, add your highest monthly pay over 36 months (Group 1), 48 months (Group 2) or 60 months (Group 3).
+- Highest average salary: Highest average salary: Depending on your retirement group, add your highest monthly pay over 36 months (Group 1), 48 months (Group 2) or 60 months (Group 3).
 The highest average salary ERS uses does not include overtime pay or one-time merit bonus pay.
-Divide that total by the same number of months. - Service percentage: Determine this percentage by multiplying your years and months of service by a "multiplier" of either 2.3% (0.023) or 2.8% (0.028).
-CPO/CO retirees with 20 years or more of LECO service are eligible for the 2.8% multiplier (supplemental benefit).
-View the table on page 30 to find the LECO service percentage for your specific years and months of LECO service. - Standard monthly annuity: Multiply the highest average salary by the service percentage to get your standard monthly annuity amount before federal taxes and/or deductions for insurance premiums.
-ERS is required by federal law to deduct federal income tax from your monthly payment unless you choose not to withhold tax.
+Divide that total by the same number of months. - Service percentage: Determine this percentage number by multiplying your years and months of service credit by a "multiplier" (2.3%, or 0.023).
+Or, view the table on page 30 to find the service percentage for your specific years and months of service. - Standard monthly annuity: Multiply the highest average salary by the service percentage to get your standard monthly annuity amount before federal taxes and/or deductions for insurance premiums.
+Federal law requires ERS to deduct federal income tax from your monthly payment unless you choose not to withhold tax.